skyzh/mini-lsm/mini-lsm-book/src/week2-01-compaction.md

 * What are the definitions of read/write/space amplifications?
 (This is covered in the overview chapter)
 * What are the ways to accurately compute the read/write/space amplifications, and what are the ways to estimate them?
 * Is it correct that a key will take some storage space even if a user requests to delete it?
 * Given that compaction takes a lot of write bandwidth and read bandwidth and may interfere with foreground operations, it is a good idea to postpone compaction when there are large write flow.
 It is even beneficial to stop/pause existing compaction tasks in this situation.
 What do you think of this idea?
-(Read the [Silk](https://www.usenix.org/conference/atc19/presentation/balmau) paper!)
+(Read the [SILK: Preventing Latency Spikes in Log-Structured Merge Key-Value Stores](https://www.usenix.org/conference/atc19/presentation/balmau) paper!)
 * Is it a good idea to use/fill the block cache for compactions?
 Or is it better to fully bypass the block cache when compaction?
 * Does it make sense to have a `struct ConcatIterator<I: StorageIterator>` in the system?
 * Some researchers/engineers propose to offload compaction to a remote server or a serverless lambda function.
 What are the benefits, and what might be the potential challenges and performance impacts of doing remote compaction?
 (Think of the point when a compaction completes and what happens to the block cache on the next read request...)